ZChipman/ZChipman/README.md

 I possesses exceptional written and verbal communication skills, and I'm able to present complex analysis to both technical and non-technical audiences.
 I'm diligent problem solver with a love of facing new challenges, the ability to keep up with changing demands, and the determination to learn new skills that complement current knowledge.

-Feel free to message/connect through LinkedIn if you would like to discuss any and all things data science.
+Feel free to message/connect through LinkedIn if you have any questions about my current/past projects or would like to discuss anything data science related.

 <!---
 ZChipman/ZChipman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.